xinwenfu/VChat_TRUN/README.md

 		<img src="Images/I20.png" width=600>

-Now that we have all the necissary parts for the creation of a exploit we will discuss what we have done so far (the **exploitx.py** files), and how we can now expand our efforts to gain a shell in the target machine.
+Now that we have all the necessary parts for the creation of a exploit we will discuss what we have done so far (the **exploit.py** files), and how we can now expand our efforts to gain a shell in the target machine.
 ### Exploitations

 Denial of Service (DoS) attacks, that is what we have been doing before this point in time.
 Since we simply overflowed the stack with what amounts to garbage address values (A series of `A`s, `B`s and `C`s) all we have done is crash the server.
 Now, we have all the information necessary to control the flow of VChat's execution, allowing us to inject [Shellcode](https://www.sentinelone.com/blog/malicious-input-how-hackers-use-shellcode/).